Delta Chat Core C Interface

 Opaque object describing a single event.

 The example above uses "pthreads", however, you can also use anything else for thread handling.
-All deltachat-core functions, unless stated otherwise, are thread-safe.

 Now you can configure the context: